MediaBilly/MediaBilly/README.md

 ### Hi there 👋

 My Name is Vasilis Kiriakopoulos and I am currently studying Computer Science and Telecommunications at the [National and Kapodiatrian University of Athens](https://www.di.uoa.gr/).
-I am also doing an internship at Intrasoft International.
+I am also working as a junior backend developer at Netcompany Intrasoft!

 ![](https://komarev.com/ghpvc/?username=mediabilly&color=blue)